nextflow-io/nextflow/docs/aws.md

 Read the {ref}`AWS Batch executor <awsbatch-executor>` section to learn more about the `awsbatch` executor in Nextflow.

-(aws-batch-config)=
+(aws-batch-cli)=

 ### AWS CLI

 Nextflow needs the [AWS command line tool](https://aws.amazon.com/cli/) (`aws`) to be available in the container in which tasks are executed, in order to stage input files and output files to and from S3 storage.

+The `aws` command can be made available in any of the following ways:

+1. Installed in the Docker image(s),
+2. Installed in a custom [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) to use in place of the default AMI when configuring AWS Batch.

+The [custom AMI](#custom-ami) approach is preferred because it allows the use of existing Docker images without having to add the AWS CLI to each one.

 :::{tip}
-When using {ref}`wave-page` and {ref}`fusion-page`, the AWS command line tool is not needed for task containers or the underlying EC2 instances when running Nextflow on AWS Batch.
+When using {ref}`wave-page` and {ref}`fusion-page`, the AWS CLI is not needed for task containers or the underlying EC2 instances when running Nextflow on AWS Batch.
 See the {ref}`fusion-page` documentation for more details.
 :::

-The `aws` command can be made available in the container in two ways:

-1. Installed in the Docker image(s) used during the pipeline execution,
-2. Installed in a custom [AMI (Amazon Machine Image)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) to use in place of the default AMI when configuring AWS Batch (see next section).

-The latter approach is preferred because it allows the use of existing Docker images without having to add the AWS CLI to each one.

-See the sections below to learn how to create a custom AMI and install the AWS CLI tool in it.

 ### Get started